AMAZON: Peruvian Riverboat Photography & Birding Adventure

 Description of AMAZON: Peruvian Riverboat Photography & Birding Adventure

 Birding, photography, fun and relaxation… all from our 150 foot deluxe Amazon riverboat!
-A host of leaders for your Amazon adventure will include Kevin Loughlin, bird photographer and owner of Wildside; Edison Buenaño, South America’s top birding guide, plus two local naturalist guides.
+A host of leaders for your Amazon adventure will include Kevin Loughlin, bird and nature photographer and owner of Wildside; Edison Buenaño, South America’s top birding guide, Lisa Langell, award winning nature photographer, plus two local naturalist guides.

 Our cruise will include afternoon lectures on birds, wildlife and photography.
 We enjoy multiple excursions by motorized skiff each day, designed to reveal the incredible wildlife that calls the rainforest home and with any luck we’ll spot sloths, monkeys, toucans, macaws, pink dolphins and so much more!